 The rust protection of this car is mostly above average, but the road salt is a strong enemy and to top of that there are a couple of weak spots on the body:

 -Specifically the lower parts of the doors can start to rust pretty easily, but you usually won’t see this until the rust spreads pretty badly since this part is hidden behind the lower door trims.
 So I would highly recommend to remove this trim on each door to find out if you got rust there or not.

 -The next interesting place is the lower part of the front fenders next to the front doors.
 If you remove the front wheel well liner then you will most probably see a big amount of dirt in this area.
-You should definitely clean it, and at least put some wax to this place because if you let the dirt nicely sitting there then over time this area starts to rust.
+You should definitely clean it and at least put some wax to this place, because if you let the dirt there, then over time this area starts to rust.
 Who would imagine!

 -But if you want to continue to play this game of rust which you can’t see, then check out the place behind the rear wheels – specifically right behind the rear wheel well covers.
 Here you can in a lot of cases find rust as well.